 Visit some of the many caves

 There are many caves in Vang Vieng, both near and farther away from the town.
-Most of them are located close to the Blue Lagoons, like the one that you see above, called Phu Kham cave, right inside the Blue Lagoon 1 area.
+Most of them are located close to the Blue Lagoons, like the one you see above, called Phu Kham cave, right inside the Blue Lagoon 1 area.

-These caves are a stark contrast to the disco caves I’m so used to in China: there is no artificial light and some of them are also quite dangerous to visit due to the very steep hiking required to access them and the narrow tunnels.
+These caves are a stark contrast to the disco caves I’m so used to in China: there is no artificial light, and some of them are also quite dangerous to visit due to the very steep hiking required to access them and the narrow tunnels.

 Watch the sunset from the Nam Xay viewpoint

-This place is very popular but it’s not the only viewpoint in the area.
+This place is very popular, but it’s not the only viewpoint in the area.
 There is another one located close to the town and called Pha Ngern.
-I didn’t visit it but it’s supposed to be even more challenging than Nam Xay.
+I didn’t visit it, but it’s supposed to be even more challenging than Nam Xay.
 Let me know if you got there and if it’s worth it.

 River Tubing in Vang Vieng